ti2-group/einsum_benchmark/metadata_docs.md

 In our example the largest dimension size is 8.

 A small largest dimension size indicates that the tensors in the network are rather small.
 Many problems have the same size for all dimensions.
 This becomes apparent when looking at the smallest dimension size as well.
-Moreover, some instances have dimensions with size 1 which may be interesting for optimizations.

 #### `log2_output_size`